boygao1992/StateBackPrototype/architecture/purescript-halogen.md

 - current package version: `4.0.0`
 - current documentation version on Pursuit: `3.1.3`

+# Halogen Component Philosophy

+- Each component is both a State Monad (read access, `get`) and a Store Comonad (write access, `put` / `modify_`) thus essentially close to Object in OOP.

+- External read and write access (e.g. by parent component) through explicit event (`Query`) passing. (like calling methods attached on an Object)

+- Each component can function on its own (once called by `Halogen.runUI` in the `main` function).

+- Testing by setting up a sequence of `Query`s in the `main` function, and behavior can be observed through browser.
+(potentially an open-box solution for story telling on top of this mechanism) not sure how to swap out the IO executors/drivers to test the logic in different settings and most importantly to mock external environment. not ideal if forced to test everything on browser, even the execution of behaviors is automatic.

+- a separate type of events called `Input` is defined for render-time downstream passing (which is kind of unnecessary) but it's still handled by regular `Query` once captured by a child component
+In order to pass supplement state to child components, the child need an unnecessary state synchronization step (by copying from parent component).
+Ideally, the supplement state should be passed to the `render` (or `view` in Elm) function directly.
+I guess they want to keep the shape of all `render` functions unified (`render :: State -> Halogen.ComponentHTML Query`).
+Another reason, for performance aspect, might be that direct passing doesn't actually save memory consumption because automatic currying for higher-order functions will cache the state any way. (need further investigation)

+- basically following the Elm architecture to encode event cascading pathways in Type but different approach
+  - Elm: use nested Union Type to structure the event space as the pathways essentially a tree, so downstream from parent to children upstream pathways are omitted thus child-parent event passing has couple of solutions but best practice is unsettled yet in community
+    - `OutMsg` from child to parent: parent has knowledge about this event Type (import from child), and the child's `update` function needs an additional argument in its return Type to carry this event Type
+    - event-handler/translator pattern:
+    parent is required to configure child's `update` function by supplying a translator function for each output event child's `update` function is also irregular which doesn't handle IO Effect (`Cmd` in Elm) directly but only the translated event
+  - Halogen: use Free Monad to encode the tree no essential difference conceptually except all the convenience from the Monad interface upstream passing has explicit `Output` event from child to parent so basically committed to one common solution in Elm community (not saying the idea is from Elm)

+- Parent/Container component has all types of child components encoded in its Type (`Halogen.ParentHTML Query ChildQuery ChildSlot m`), i.e.
+  - `ChildQuery`: a coproduct of all `Query` algebra functors (through `Coproduct :: (Type -> Type) -> (Type -> Type) -> Type`) from child components,
+  - `ChildSlot`: a coproduct of all `Slot` types (through `Either :: Type -> Type -> Type` or by a tagged union) of child components.

 # Web technology

 [The Web platform: Browser technologies](https://platform.html5.org/)